EugeneKormin/poker/README.md

 The **Poker Assistant System** is an advanced solution designed to process poker game screen captures, analyze game states using machine learning models, and provide actionable advice via a locally hosted API.
 This project enables real-time gameplay monitoring, state management, and AI-driven decision-making, optimized for use in both 6-player and 8-player poker tables.

 **Note:** This system is a **pre-alpha prototype** and is not a complete or production-ready version.
 Several core features and optimizations are still in development, and the system is not fully tested. **No CI/CD pipelines**, unit tests, or full production-grade error handling have been implemented as of now.
+Tested on 'Move table style/BB'.

 ---